 Performance relative to sector: The performance of the Spanish RMBS market is showing a stabilising trend in the past months as seen on Chart 9 and Chart 10.
-The 90+ day delinquency trend dropped to 0.90% of current balance in January 2011, down from its December 2010 level of 0.94% and well below the 2.40% peak reached in April 2009.
+The 90+ day delinquency trend increased slightly to 1.08% of the current balance in September 2011, up from 0.99% in June 2011 but well below the 2.39% peak reached in April 2009.
+Although then, the defaults were 0.88% of the original balance, much lower than nowadays.
 In Moody's view, the historical performance of 90+ delinquencies of Santander Hipotecario's precedent transactions is worse than other high LTV RMBS transactions in this sector.